matteing/blog/content/posts/handling-the-jerks.md

 After taking a look at the errors a few times, I concluded on _server error_.
 Makerlog runs on Uvicorn, which uses ASGI, so it is prone to bugs related to async/await.
 The error was about some coroutine thing, so I went down that path.

 I began looking over the async code on the site, trying to find any errors.
-I surgically examined the WebSockets and database query code inside them to no avail.
+I surgically examined the WebSockets and database query code to no avail.

 Then suddenly...
 I was reminded of a possibility I had completely forgotten.